Learning to traverse convective flows at moderate to high Rayleigh numbers: Introduction

-Investigations of self-propelled particles in natural systems have also inspired the design of artificial swimmers for complex environments.
+Investigations of self-propelled particles in natural systems have also inspired the design of artificial swimmers and autonomous vehicles for complex environments.
 For example, \cite{MuinosLandin2021SR} studied a self-thermophoretic microswimmer in real time and found that its learning efficiency decreased under strong Brownian noise.
-Related studies have also examined the control of autonomous vehicles in aerial and marine environments. \cite{Reddy2016PNAS} simulated a glider ascending in a spiral pattern reminiscent of soaring birds \citep{Akos2008PNAS}; this concept was later demonstrated in field experiments, in which a two-metre glider navigated autonomously using atmospheric thermals \citep{Reddy2018Nature}. \cite{Bellemare2020Nature} deployed balloons in the stratosphere that exploited wind strength, altitude and direction for station keeping and travel, enabling long-duration monitoring of air quality and environmental variables. \cite{Masmitja2023SR} developed an autonomous surface vehicle capable of locating and tracking moving underwater targets, and validated the method through sea trials involving several autonomous platforms, including the Sparus~II autonomous underwater vehicle.
+Related studies have also examined the control of autonomous vehicles in aerial and marine environments. \cite{Reddy2016PNAS} simulated a glider ascending in a spiral pattern reminiscent of soaring birds \citep{Akos2008PNAS}; this concept was later demonstrated in field experiments, in which a two-metre glider navigated autonomously using atmospheric thermals \citep{Reddy2018Nature}. \cite{Bellemare2020Nature} deployed balloons in the stratosphere that used wind speed, altitude and direction for station keeping and travel, enabling long-duration monitoring of air quality and environmental variables. \cite{Masmitja2023SR} developed an autonomous surface vehicle capable of locating and tracking moving underwater targets, and validated the method through sea trials involving several autonomous platforms, including the Sparus II autonomous underwater vehicle.

 In both atmospheric and oceanic environments, convective currents play a key role in determining navigation paths that minimise time or energy \citep{Biferale2019Chaos, Laurent2021PNAS}.
 These flows are characterised by buoyancy-driven turbulence spanning a wide range of scales, presenting both opportunities and challenges for navigation.
-Intermittent updrafts and cross-stream currents can reduce propulsion requirements, but three main features of convective turbulence complicate control, including multiscale variability, which demands continuous sensing and adaptation across a broad range of spatial and temporal scales; rapid decorrelation, which shortens predictability horizons; and spatial intermittency, which generates localised updrafts and preferred pathways.
-To analyse such convective flows, we use Rayleigh--Bénard (RB) convection as a canonical model of buoyancy-driven turbulence in the atmosphere and ocean \citep{Lohse2010ARFM, Chilla2012EPJE, Pandey2018NC, Wang2020SA, Xia2023NSR, Lohse2023PT, Lohse2024RMP, Shishkina2024PRL, Xia2025ActaMS}.
+Intermittent updrafts and cross-stream currents can reduce propulsion requirements, but three main features of convective turbulence complicate control: multi-scale variability, which demands continuous sensing and adaptation across a broad range of spatial and temporal scales; rapid decorrelation, which shortens predictability horizons; and spatial intermittency, which generates localised updrafts and preferred pathways.
+To analyse such convective flows, we use Rayleigh--B\'enard (RB) convection as an idealised canonical model for buoyancy-driven convection relevant to atmospheric and oceanic flows \citep{Lohse2010ARFM, Chilla2012EPJE, Pandey2018NC, Wang2020SA, Xia2023NSR, Lohse2023PT, Lohse2024RMP, Shishkina2024PRL, Xia2025ActaMS}.